 Chantel lives between the beautiful Wasatch and Wellsville mountain ranges in northern Utah with her husband Brett of 19 years and two beautiful children Dawsyn and Allee.
 In her spare time she enjoys spending time with her family, snowboarding, hiking, running, road biking, practicing yoga, healthy cooking and attempting to garden.

 The yoga classes that I offer are steeped in the spiritual aspects of the practice.
-I have studied in India and taken many courses in yoga history and philosophy.
-My Strength II class is physically challenging, but I always want it to be equally challenging of our assumptions about the choices that we are offered in every moment.
-My yin class is a traditional yin class, in line with the tenets Bernie Clark holds.
-We remain in each seated pose for five to seven minutes, allowing time to flow and the body to irrigate.
+I have studied in India, taken many courses in yoga history and philosophy, and have earned my 500-hour certification.
+I teach a variety of classes, running from up-tempo strength classes, to restorative yoga, to traditional Yin Yoga classes, a unique practice that I have studied under Bernie Clark to learn.
 What I tell myself about all of my teaching is that I, as a teacher, need to get out of the way.
 This 3,000 year-old practice does the work.
 We just need to show up and attend.

 In addition to teaching at Sol Speak, I help facilitate the Amrita Yoga Satsang with my husband, Michael Sowder.
 I am also a professor of English at Utah State University where I teach creative writing.
-My books can be found at Jennifersinor.com.
+My books can be found at jennifersinor.com and much of my most recent work centers on yoga.

 Megan has always loved being active, her parents joke she danced before she walked.
 After dancing through high school, Megan set a goal to stay fit, retain her strength and flexibility and yoga provided that capability.
 But soon she noticed a positive shift in her mental health due to yoga and now it’s a constant stability in her life.
 During her sophomore year of college in 2014, she took her first yoga class from Emily Perry and became hooked.
 After years of practicing, she finally had the opportunity to receive her 200-hour Yoga Alliance YTT certification from Emily in 2019.
 Megan has been teaching yoga classes for Crossfit Antietam for over a year and is excited to teach at Sol Speak and share her love for yoga and at the same time learn from students and other yoga instructors.